History about the charity

 The board of directors includes parents who share a common passion, seeking effective and equitable support for their child, they each bring their unique skills and attributes to operate the charity.

-SATB2 Connect aims to advocate for those diagnosed with SATB2 Associated Syndrome, raise awareness of SATB2 Associated Syndrome, and educate those around us who treat our loved ones and professionals we rely on for advice through much-needed research.
+SATB2 Connect aims to advocate for those living with SATB2 Associated Syndrome, raise awareness of SATB2 Associated Syndrome, and educate those around us who treat our loved ones and professionals we rely on for advice through much-needed research.
 SATB2 Connect’s aims listed above could not be possible without the funding required to propel research into action; with every donation made, SATB2 Connect is closer to making a difference in the lives of many families today and in the future.

 Board of Directors